deanwampler/spark-scala-tutorial/tutorial/README.md

 If you exit the REPL immediately, this will happen implicitly.
 Still, it's a good practice to always call `stop`.

-There are comments at the end of each source file, including this one, with suggested exercises to learn the API.
+There are comments at the end of this file with suggested exercises to learn the API.
 Try them as time permits.
-Solutions for some exercises are provided in the `src/main/scala/sparkworkshop/solns` directory.
+All the subsequent examples include suggested exercises, too.
+Solutions for some of them are provided in the `src/main/scala/sparkworkshop/solns` directory.

 You can exit the shell now.
 Type `:quit` or use `^d` (control-d).

-## Local Mode Execution

-For local mode, you can use Activator's `console` task, because we've configured it to work similarly to Spark's shell.
-If you're running the Activator shell, you might try repeating the previous session, but this time you'll be running in local mode.
-Otherwise, skip to the next section.

-In the Activator shell, type `console`.
-You'll see fewer log messages this time, ending with the same `scala>` prompt.
-Try pasting in the same code snippets from `Intro1.scala`.
+If you ran this example locally, you can exit SBT or the Activator shell using `exit` or `^d`, then restart the Activator UI, if you wish.

 ## WordCount2